SrKirito/QuadraticEquationSolverCpp/README.md

-# QuadraticEquationSolverCpp
-As the title says, it's a Quadratic Equation Solver, but now in C++!
+# Quadratic Equation Solver C++

+No License, No everything, Intelectual Property doens't exist.

+Feel Free to do EVERYTHING THAT YOU WANT =D